We are available to take your call 24 hours a day on (02) 4602 7008

 • Arrange for catering or organise refreshments based on preferences and budget.
 Options can range from light snacks to a full meal, ensuring there’s enough for all guests.

-• Display photos, videos that celebrate the life of the deceased.
+• Display photos, videos that celebrate the life of your loved one.
 You may also plan for speeches, readings, or music that reflect their personality and memories.

 • Provide a guestbook for attendees to share their thoughts and memories.
 Arrange seating and ensure the space is comfortable for guests.
 Offer transportation if needed, especially for those coming from the funeral service.